 Continue reading “Antonio Sacoto Salamea”Fernando Itúrburu

 Fernando Itúrburu Rivadeneira (Guayaquil, 1960) is a writer, poet, essayist, literary critic, translator, and renowned scholar of Latin American literature.
 He is a Spanish professor in the Languages department at SUNY Plattsburgh where he has taught Latin American colonial and 20th century literatures, Cultural Studies, Women’s Studies, and Creative Writing.
 Often in collaboration with American professor Alexis Levitin, also of SUNY Plattsburgh, he has translated various Ecuadorian poets from Spanish to English.
-In 2009, they published “Tapestry of the Sun.
-A Bilingual Anthology of Ecuadorian Poets,” which includes first-time translations of various Ecuadorian poets, largely from Guayaquil.
+In 2009, they published “Tapestry of the Sun,” a bilingual anthology of Ecuadorian poets, which includes first-time translations of various Ecuadorian poets, largely from Guayaquil.
 Their translations of Ecuadorian poetry have also appeared in several literary journals.
 He was a member of the Guayaquil literary group Sicoseo.
 He has been a member of the House of Ecuadorian Culture since 1984.

 Continue reading “Fernando Itúrburu”Alfredo Noriega